 A tiered structure of membership is available and all categories and their requirements are listed here.
 The tiered structure is based on Qualifications Authority levels.
 Please note that the terms 'degree', 'masters', 'doctorate' and so forth are protected terms which must only apply to courses that are registered by government.
 For more detail, please see our recognised qualifications page.

 Note: A fee of $90 AUD (+ GST for Australian applicants) is payable before an application for Professional, Provisional or Tier membership can be approved.
 This is a non-refundable processing fee only, and does not form part of the annual membership subscription, which is payable only after the application is approved.
 Student members (those graduating from an ANZACATA approved Masters course and applying for Professional membership) are exempt from this application fee.
 Once the Board makes a determination about the appropriate level of membership for the new applicants, our decision is final.
 Please see our details on currency (below), because if your qualification is old and you have not practised in the field, we will not admit you to a practising level of membership.
-ANZACATA insures members, we support them and we vouch for their professionalism, therefore we need evidence that they can practice safely and with up-to-date methods and practices.
+ANZACATA supports members and vouches for their professionalism, therefore we need evidence that they can practice safely and with up-to-date methods and practices.
 This requirement protects all existing members, demonstrates their high level of professionalism and maintains the integrity of membership.

-Professional Option A - Australian, New Zealand, Singaporean and Hong Kong Masters (or Professional Doctorate) Graduates in Art or Arts Therapy from the following: La Trobe University; Western Sydney University; University of Queensland; Whitecliffe College of Arts and Design, New Zealand; The University of Auckland*; Melbourne University*; LASALLE College of Arts, Singapore; The MIECAT Institute (MIECAT), and The University of Hong Kong.
+Professional Option A - Australian, New Zealand, Singaporean and Hong Kong Masters (or Professional Doctorate) Graduates in Art or Arts Therapy from the following: La Trobe University; Western Sydney University; University of Queensland; Whitecliffe College of Arts and Design, New Zealand; The University of Auckland*; Melbourne University*; Murdoch University, LASALLE College of Arts, Singapore; The MIECAT Institute (MIECAT), and The University of Hong Kong.

 Qualifications Authority Level 9 or 10 and degrees which include 750 hours of supervised clinical practice.
 A high-quality scan of your academic testamur and transcript is required.
 Applicants with a professional doctorate will also need to provide evidence that their course included 750 hours of supervised clinical practice.